Comparing Efficiency: HVAC Duct Cleaning vs Mold Masters Mold Fogging

 The Benefits of Mold Masters Fogging

 Our dry fogging process treats mold growth in areas inaccessible to homeowners such as ducting, attics and crawl spaces.
-Not only does this protect these spaces from further damage caused by mold growth but it also eliminates odors caused by mold in these areas while also killing any existing mold spores on contact.
-Plus, since this method uses specialized equipment designed specifically for this purpose, it takes much less time than traditional methods used for treating hard-to-reach places in homes or buildings.
+In today's article, we are going to focus on your ducting.
+Not only does our process protect these spaces from further damage caused by mold growth, but it also eliminates odors caused by mold in these areas while also killing any existing mold spores on contact.
+We would say about 9 out of 10 phones calls we get where a home owner is concerned about a fantom "musty" smell in their home, we know they are calling about mold in their HVAC.

 The Cons of Using a Duct Cleaner Service

 There are two common ways to clean ducting.
 Manually with a brush or using negative pressure.
 Yet again, we advise against using either other those methods.
 For one, you cannot manually clean flex ducting.
-If one were to stick a brush or tool in to our flex ductings, they run the risk of penetrating the ducting and allowing hot attic air in to the home.
-Thus causing mold.
+If one were to stick a brush or tool in to flex ductings, they run the risk of penetrating the ducting and allowing hot attic air in to the home.
+Thus, causing mold.

 How They Compare